brianzelip/markdown-vue/README.md

 ## Vue-related concerns with this approach

-- imposes extra `<div>` wrapper that is not found in the [pure html version](https://github.com/brianzelip/brianzelip.github.io/blob/master/index.html#L67)
+1. imposes pesky extra `<div>` wrapper that is not found in the [pure html version](https://github.com/brianzelip/brianzelip.github.io/blob/master/index.html#L67)
-- sends big ass js bundle down the pipe to the user, even though there is no js in use on the page
+2. sends big ass js bundle down the pipe to the user, even though there is no js in use on the page

+1 is acceptible, 2 is not.

 ## legacy brainstorm